JuliaDynamics/Associations.jl/docs/src/entropy.md

 We'll first make two helper functions.

 - **`analytical_entropy(estimators, Ls; d::Int, r, base = 2)`**: Computes the analytical
     Shannon differential entropy to the given `base` of a multivariate normal distribution with covariance matrix with diagonal elements `r` and zeros on the off-diagonal.
     Does so for each of the given `estimators` for each sample size in `Ls`.
-- **`mvnormal_entropies(; d::Int, r, base = 2, kwargs...)`**: Estimates  the Shannon entropy to the given `base` of samples from a multivariate normal distribution as specified as above.
+- **`mvnormal_entropies(; d::Int, r, base = 2, kwargs...)`**: Estimates  the Shannon
+     entropy to the given `base` of samples from a multivariate normal distribution as specified as above.
-- **`plot`

 ```@example ex_entropy_estimators
 using CausalityTools